parikshitkumar1/Multiclass-Image-Classification-for-Pok-mon/README.md

 ----
 # Pokédex
 ## Motivation
-To make a better version of [starterdex](https://github.com/pksenpai/Starterdex) by using fastai, transfer learning and with better front-end
+To make a better version of [starterdex](https://github.com/pksenpai/Starterdex) by using fastai, transfer learning and with a better front-end

 Uses densenet201 and knows about all 151 generation one pokemon + 15 mega evolutions